gaearon/react-hot-loader/getstarted.md

 ## Boilerplate Example

 What follows is a 3-step guide to integrating React Hot Loader into your current project.
-Alternatively, you can also clone the boilerplate, for a quick start on a fresh app with everything working out-of-the-box.
+If you just want a quick start with a fresh app with everything working out the box (using webpack), check out the boilerplate:

 [https://github.com/gaearon/react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate)